Biscgit/battery-neofetch/README.md

 ## Thank you

-Feel free to create suggestions!
+Feel free to submit suggestions!

 <sub>
 (No warranties on anything provided, run at your own risk.)